Kizingoni Jahazi House

 There are also numerous areas to unwind, known as barazas.
 On the first floor there are dozens of colourful cushions where you can relax, play games, read a book and enjoy a pre-dinner drink from the bar.
 Elsewhere there are Lamu benches, wooden swing beds and little nooks where you can unwind by the pool or in the shade.

 A variety of water sports are available at Jahazi House, including sailing, waterskiing, wake boarding, donuting and windsurfing.
 Guests can use their private boat and captain for these sports, whenever they choose and there are instructors available to assist beginners.
 You can take a leisurely sundowner sail in Kilindini, a luxurious dhow or learn how to sail Mafida, the small fishing dhow.
 Other activities on the Indian Ocean include deep-sea fishing, snorkelling and kayaking.

 Kizingoni Jahazi House is situated two degrees south of the Equator at the southern tip of Lamu Island, off the coast of Kenya.
 Jahazi House is named after the historical large trading dhows and stands right on the edge of the Indian Ocean on two acres of garden in Kizingoni.

 How to get there

-8.5 hour flight from London to Nairobi.
-There are three daily scheduled flights between Nairobi and Lamu.
-The flight takes between 1hr 40mins and 2 hrs, depending on the aircraft used.
+There are daily scheduled flights between Nairobi and Lamu.
+The flight takes between 1 hour 40 minutes and 2 hours, depending on the aircraft.
 Ali will meet you at Manda Airport, help you collect your luggage and load it into the Kizingoni Beach trolley.
 You will then trundle down towards the Manda jetty and your private speedboat.
 You will see Lamu town straight ahead of you, with Shela village off to the left.
 Kizingoni Beach is a 20 minute ride.